 Manual machining involves machining parts on an engine lathe or manual milling machine, and the operation of a manual machine requires a skilled machinist with a “feel”.
-Generally speaking, manual machining involves milling, lathing and grinding.
+Generally speaking, manual machining involves milling, lathing, and grinding.
 We will talk about these three types of manual machining.

 Milling is the most common form of machining, a material removal process that creates a variety of features on parts by cutting off unwanted materials.
-The milling process requires milling machines, workpieces, fixtures and cutters.
+The milling process requires milling machines, workpieces, fixtures, and cutters.
 The workpiece is a piece of preformed material fixed on the fixing device, which itself is fixed on the platform inside the milling machine.
-The cutter is a cutting tool with sharp teeth, which is also fixed in the milling machine and rotated at high speed.
-By feeding the workpiece into a rotating cutter, the material is cut from the workpiece in small pieces to form the desired shape.
+A cutter is a cutting tool with sharp teeth, which is also fixed in the milling machine and rotated at high speed.
+By feeding the workpiece into a rotating cutter, the material is cut from the workpiece into small pieces to form the desired shape.
 Milling is often used to produce parts that are not axially symmetrical and have many features, such as holes, grooves, pits, and even three-dimensional surface profiles.

 A lathe is a machine tool used mainly for turning the rotating workpiece with a turning tool.

 In a metalworking lathe, metal is removed from the workpiece by means of a hardened cutting tool, usually fixed to a movable fixture (tool rest or turret), and the metal is then moved relative to the workpiece using a handwheel or a computer-controlled motor.
 These cutting tools come in a variety of sizes and shapes depending on their application.
-Some common patterns are diamond, circle, square and triangle.
+Some common patterns are diamond, circle, square, and triangle.
 Common operations performed on a lathe include drilling, boring, threading, internal and external grooving, and die parting.
 When you want to create fast, repeatable, symmetrical cylindrical parts, lathes are the best choice.

 Grinding is a grinding process in which the grinding wheel is used as a cutting tool.
 Grinding is a broad and diverse field of manufacturing and tool manufacturing.
-It can produce very good finish and very precise size.
+It can produce a very good finish and very precise size.
 In mass production, however, it can also be used to roughen large quantities of metal fairly quickly.
 It was generally better suited to the processing of very hard materials than “conventional” machining (in which cutting tools such as tool bits or milling cutters cut large chips), and until recent decades it was the only practical way to process such materials.
 Grinding is also part of cutting.

 Our common grinding methods include cylindrical grinding and surface grinding.